 \subsection{Multi-step proposals}

 \citet{green+m01} introduce a procedure for learning from rejected between-model proposals based on an extension of the splitting rejection idea of \citet{tierney+m99}.
 After rejecting a between-model proposal, the procedure makes a second proposal, usually under a modified proposal mechanism, and potentially dependent on the value of the rejected proposal.
 In this manner, a limited form of adaptive behaviour may be incorporated into the proposals.
-The procedure is implemented via a modified Metropolis-Hastings acceptance probability, and may be extended to more than one sequential rejection \citep{trias+vv09}.
 Delayed-rejection schemes can reduce the asymptotic variance of ergodic averages by reducing the probability of the chain remaining in the same state \citep{peskun73,tierney98}, however there is an obvious trade-off with the extra move construction and computation required.

-For clarity of exposition, in the remainder of this section we denote the current state of the Markov chain in model ${\cal M}_k$ by $\boldsymbol{x}=(k, \boldsymbol{\theta}_k)$, and the first and second stage proposed states in model ${\cal M}_{k'}$ by $\boldsymbol{y}$ and $\boldsymbol{z}$.
+For clarity of exposition, in the remainder of this Section we denote the current state of the Markov chain in model ${\cal M}_k$ by $\boldsymbol{x}=(k, \boldsymbol{\theta}_k)$, and the first and second stage proposed states in model ${\cal M}_{k'}$ by $\boldsymbol{y}$ and $\boldsymbol{z}$.
 Let $\boldsymbol{y}=g^{(1)}_{k \rightarrow k'}(\boldsymbol{x}, \boldsymbol{u_1})$ and $\boldsymbol{z}=g^{(2)}_{k \rightarrow k'}(\boldsymbol{x}, \boldsymbol{u_1}, \boldsymbol{u_2})$ be the mappings of the current state and random vectors $\boldsymbol{u_1}\sim q_{d_{k\rightarrow k'}}^{(1)}(\boldsymbol{u}_1)$ and $\boldsymbol{u_2}\sim q_{d_{k\rightarrow k'}}^{(2)}(\boldsymbol{u}_2)$ into the proposed new states.
-For simplicity, we again consider the framework where the dimension of model ${\cal M}_k$ is smaller than that of model ${\cal M}_{k'}$ (i.e. $n_{k'}>n_k$) and where the reverse move proposals are deterministic.
+For simplicity, we again consider the framework where the dimension of model ${\cal M}_k$ is smaller than that of model ${\cal M}_{k'}$ (i.e~$n_{k'}>n_k$) and where the reverse move proposals are deterministic.
 The proposal from $\boldsymbol{x}$ to $\boldsymbol{y}$ is accepted with the usual acceptance probability

 If $\boldsymbol{y}$ is rejected, detailed balance for the move from $\boldsymbol{x}$ to $\boldsymbol{z}$ is preserved with the acceptance probability

 where $\boldsymbol{y}^* = g^{(1)}_{k \rightarrow k'}(\boldsymbol{z}, \boldsymbol{u_1})$.
 Note that the second stage proposal $\boldsymbol{z}=g^{(2)}_{k \rightarrow k'}(\boldsymbol{x}, \boldsymbol{u_1}, \boldsymbol{u_2})$ is permitted to depend on the rejected first stage proposal $\boldsymbol{y}$ (a function of $\boldsymbol{x}$ and $\boldsymbol{u_1}$).